Homemade beef bone broth is nutrient-dense, easy to digest and inexpensive to create at home so why not make your own?

-After one month on a Paleo Restart where I consumed bone broth every day I have found that I can now tolerate small amounts of gluten and dairy.
+After one month on a Reset diet where I consumed this beef bone broth every day I have found that I can now tolerate small amounts of gluten and dairy.
 I continue to drink bone broth for prolonged gut healing.

 What is bone broth and why do you need it in your life?